 58 – Feed the residents at Giraffe Ranch

-Zip around the nature preserve on foot, Segway, or camelback — whatever your preference, you’ll have the chance to feed lemurs and giraffes and learn all about the animals that call this place home.
+Zip around the nature preserve on foot, Segway, or camelback — whatever your preference, you’ll have the chance to feed lemurs and giraffes and learn all about the animals that call Giraffe Ranch home.

-Unlike some zoos, animals at Giraffe Ranch are given enormous expanses of land to roam, so you know that their health is the top priority.
+It’s not a zoo nor a theme park, but a wildlife preserve where animals are given enormous expanses of land to roam, so you know that their health is the top priority.

-59 – Practice your putting at Hollywood Drive-In Golf
+59 – Master your putting at Hollywood Drive-In Golf

-Offering two interactive 18-hole mini-golf courses, the sci-fi and horror-themed Hollywood Drive-In Golf attraction at Universal CityWalk is a uniquely wacky experience for guests of all ages!
+With two interactive 18-hole mini-golf courses, the sci-fi and horror-themed Hollywood Drive-In Golf at Universal CityWalk offers a uniquely wacky experience!

-60 – Win a prize at Arcade City
+60 – Win a prize at In The Game at ICON Park

 For a thrill ride that you won’t find at any of the major theme parks, treat your senses on the 7D Adventure Theater experience.